nhcarrigan/general-documentation/docs/discord-rpc/usage.md

 Enjoy your new toy!

+> [!NOTE]
+>
-> NOTE: This needs to run on the same computer that you are running Discord on, so it cannot be hosted remotely.
+> This needs to run on the same computer that you are running Discord on, so it cannot be hosted remotely.
 Additionally, it is confirmed to work with the Desktop client but has not been tested on the web client.